What is Alexandria’s Genesis?

 Albinism

 Albinism is a condition that occurs when the body doesn’t produce enough melanin, a chemical compound that supplies color pigments to the eyes, skin and hair.
-When albinism is only found in the eyes, it’s called ocular albinism.
+When albinism occurs only in the eyes, it’s called ocular albinism.

 Many people who have albinism may appear to have violet or red eyes.
-Aside from eye color, the condition can cause several vision problems, including crossed eyes or “lazy eye” (strabismus), involuntary eye shifting (nystagmus), light sensitivity and below-normal visual acuity.
+Aside from eye color, the condition can cause several vision problems, including crossed eyes (strabismus), involuntary eye shifting (nystagmus), light sensitivity and below-normal visual acuity.

 Other conditions

-Other things can cause eyes to change color (or appear to change color), including:
+Other things could also cause eyes to change color (or appear to change color), including:

 Violet eyes are rare, but...